trikatechnologies/listrak-pixel/docs/README.md

 ## (Optional) On-Site Recommendation Integration Block

-To use this optional block in your `store-theme`, you must add the Listrak app to your `store-theme`'s dependencies in `manifest.json`:
+To use this optional block in your `store-theme`, you must add the Listrak app to your `store-theme`'s peer dependencies in `manifest.json`:

 ```json
 "peerDependencies": {